aws-samples/amazon-redshift-udfs/README.md

 > **Note:** Pull requests will be tested using a Github workflow which leverages these scripts.
 Please execute these script prior to submitting a pull request to ensure the request is approved quickly.

+### deployFunction.sh
-**deployFunction.sh** - This script will orchestrate the deployment of the UDF to your AWS environment.
+This script will orchestrate the deployment of the UDF to your AWS environment.
 This includes
 1. Looping through modules in a `requirements.txt` file (if present) and installing them using the `libraryInstall.sh` script by uploading the packages to the `$S3_LOC` and creating the library in Redshift using the `$REDSHIFT_ROLE`.
 2. If deploying a lambda UDF, deploying a CloudFormation template `lambda.yaml` (if present) passing in the `LambdaRole` parameter.
 3. Creating the UDF function by executing the `function.sql` sql script using the `RedshiftRole` parameter (for Lambda functions).